What is Really Powering F1?

 It is also important to acknowledge something obvious: Formula One is hot right now.

-The economics tell the same story.
+The economics confirm it.
 The average Formula One team is now estimated to be worth more than $3.5 billion, with Ferrari alone valued above $6 billion.
+This is not a sport managing decline.
+It is a sport managing success — which creates its own specific kind of pressure.

 The Essence of F1